confluentinc/cp-docker-images/docs/quickstart.rst

 If you're running on Windows or Mac OS X, you'll need to use `Docker Machine <https://docs.docker.com/machine/install-machine/>`_ to start the Docker host.
 Docker runs natively on Linux, so the Docker host will be your local machine if you go that route.
 If you are running on Mac or Windows, be sure to allocate at least 4 GB of ram to the Docker Machine.

-Now that we have all of the Docker dependencies installed, we can create a Docker machine and begin starting up Confluent Platform.
+After installing Docker as described in the previous section, we can create a Docker machine and begin starting up Confluent Platform.

   .. note::

-    In the following steps we'll be running each Docker container in detached mode.
-However, we'll also demonstrate how access the logs for a running container.
-If you prefer to run the containers in the foreground, you can do so by replacing the ``-d`` flags with ``--it``.
+    The following steps show each Docker container being launched in detached mode.
+We'll be sure to show you how access the logs for those detached containers.
+If you prefer to run the containers in the foreground, you can do so by replacing the ``-d`` ("detached") flag with ``--it`` ("interactive").
+Containers launched in interactive mode will stream the log messages for the Confluent service directly to the terminal window.
+For that reason, you'll need a separate terminal for each Docker image launched in interactive mode.

 Create and configure the Docker Machine.
+This example creates a VirtualBox VM with ~6GB of memory to serve as our Docker host.

   .. sourcecode:: bash

     docker-machine create --driver virtualbox --virtualbox-memory 6000 confluent

 Next, configure your terminal window to attach it to your new Docker Machine:

   .. sourcecode:: bash

     eval $(docker-machine env confluent)

+All of the subsequent commands should be run from that terminal window to ensure proper access to the running Docker host.
+To execute Docker commands from a new terminal window, simply execute the ``eval $(docker-machine env confluent)`` first.

 Zookeeper
 +++++++++++++++++

 Start Zookeeper.
-You'll need to keep this service running throughout, so if you will be running things in the foreground, you'll need to have it in a dedicated terminal window.
+You'll need to keep this service running throughout, so if used a dedicated terminal window if you plan to launch the image in the foreground.

   .. sourcecode:: bash